vudayani/spring-ai-llm-demo/spring-ai.md

 Now that the setup is complete, let's explore Spring AI's capabilities of interacting with multiple LLMs with an example.

 We have a Code Generation Endpoint (`/generateResponse`) that accepts user input and generates a response based on the selected model.
-- If no custom prompt is provided, the application uses a default prompt to generate a sample JPA repository code
+- If no custom prompt is provided, the application uses a default prompt to generate a sample JPA code
 - When a custom prompt is supplied, the endpoint generates responses tailored to the user's input

 Here is the core snippet that interacts with different LLMs: